Alignment of the central galaxies with the environment: Introduction

 \section{Introduction}

 The current cosmological paradigm assumes that galaxies assemble by baryon condensation within the dark matter halos potential well \citep{White1978}.
-To shed light on the dark matter nature, we need observational data that are robust and sensitive to its effects.
-In this context, galaxy groups thoughtful as a representation of dark matter halos can help in studies of the halo-galaxy connection.
-In particular, the way galaxies align provides information on how the environment impacts galaxy formation and evolution.
-For example, one of the context in which alignment become relevant is in weak gravitational lensing measurements, since it is one of the most relevant physical systematics \citep[see e.g.,][]{Kirk2012,Troxel2015,Krause2016,Gonzalez2021b}.
-This will be fundamental for future surveys constraining the cosmological parameters such as \textit{Euclid} \citep{EUCLID}, \textit{Nancy Roman Telescope} \citep[WFIRST,][]{WFIRST}, and the Legacy Survey of Space and Time \citep{LSST}.
+In this context, to shed light on the dark matter nature, galaxy groups can be interpreted as a representation of dark matter halos to help our understanding of the halo-galaxy connection.

+The way galaxies are distributed within dark matter haloes has imprinted crucial information on their large-scale assembly history and how environment impacts galaxy formation and evolution.
+At \textit{small-scales} observational reports show distinct features in the distribution of satellite galaxies which tend to be distributed within the galactic plane of the central galaxy \citep[see e.g.,][]{brainerd2005,Yang2005,Wang2008,Wang2010,Libeskind2015,Welker2018,Pawlowski2018}, and co-rotating it \citep{Ibata2001}.
+The preference for specific orientations between the central and satellite galaxies is also discussed by different works.
+Among them, \cite{Carter1980} and \cite{Binggeli1982} explore the alignment between the brightest cluster galaxies and the cluster they inhabit, and \cite{Struble1990} focus on the orientation of satellites galaxies and the brightest cluster galaxies.

+Other works show that satellite galaxies are preferentially distributed along the major axis of the central galaxy \citep{yang2006alignment, Azzaro2007,Wang2008}, and tend to be oriented towards the central galaxy of the group \citep{Pereira2005, Agustsson2006}.
+Also, the galaxy distribution shows alignment with the shape of the galaxy groups, and in consequence, with the shape of the dark matter haloes \citep{Paz2006,Lau2011,paz2011alignments, Smargon2012}.

+Diverse authors show that red galaxies are better tracers of the orientation of their host halo, associated with their long mass accretion histories \citep[see e.g.,][]{Sales2004,yang2006alignment,Kang2007,Faltenbacher2007,Agustsson2010,Sarkar2022}.
+Among these contributions, we will follow \cite{yang2006alignment} that proposes the quantification of the alignment from the orientation of satellite galaxies relative to that of the major axis of the central galaxy of their group and computed the distribution of the angle concerning it.
+Using the redMaPPer cluster catalogue, \citet{Huang2016,Huang2018} find that the central galaxy cluster alignment is stronger for the redder, high-luminosity and size central galaxies.
+They also find that the alignment is stronger for the more elongated clusters.
+Their results show that satellites with redder colour, higher luminosity tend to reside along the central galaxy major axis.
+Also \citet{Georgiou2019} confirm these trends using GAMA+KiDS survey.

 From a theoretical point of view, within dark matter halos, internal tidal forces have induced galaxy alignments \citep{Ciotti1994,Usami1997,Porciani2002a,Fleck2003}.
 Instead, it could be primordial effects and large-scale tidal forces that handle the correlations between the shapes and spins of galaxies in different halos \citep{Pen2000,Catelan2001, Crittenden2001,Porciani2002b,Jing2002} jointly with the accretion of matter in preferential directions causing alignments with the filamentary structure of which dark matter halos are a part \citep{Faltenbacher2005,Bailin2005}.
 In agreement with the latter, several works in simulations relate the orientations of dark matter halos to the surrounding structures \citep[see e.g.,][]{Bond1996, Colberg2005, Kasun2005,Altay2006, Allgood2006, Basilakos2006,Aragon2007,Brunino2007,Bett2007,Hahn2007,Cuesta2008,Zhang2009, Noh2011}.